-We have the only Qualmark Enviro Gold rating in Abel Tasman National Park.
+We led the way with the first Qualmark Enviro Gold rating in Abel Tasman National Park in 2013. .

 Our aim is to provide an appreciation of the National Park with responsible, sustainable and caring service.

 We understand that Carbon Neutral means much more than planting trees and recycling.

 Direct descendants from the first British settlers to the Nelson region, the Wilson family has witnessed the changes in culture from the pioneering goal of “breaking in” the land for pasture to the modern necessity for environmental conservation.

 Ideally, to preserve our National Park in its natural state, we wouldn't allow anyone to visit.
 However, this would deny everyone the pleasure of experiencing the unique beauty we are working to preserve.

 We also believe you can enjoy a wilderness experience without giving up all modern comforts, provided we use resources as efficiently as possible.
 To acheive this we:

 - Design itineraries, equipment and transport options to maximise our use of resources.

 - Reduce output to assist recycling in our waste management programmes.